Editor’s Note: This post was originally published on July 30, 2019 and was updated for accuracy and comprehensiveness on December 18, 2019.

-When you’re choosing marketing channels for your business, it can be tempting to put any limited time and resources you have into acquisition tactics.
-At face value, these channels seem like the easiest ways to grow your business.
-However, while paid acquisition can help you drive more short-term sales they often attract customers driven by discounts and limited time offers.
+When you’re choosing marketing channels for your business, it can be tempting to put limited time and resources into acquisition tactics.
+At face value, these channels seem like the easiest way to grow your business.
+However, while paid acquisition can help you drive more short-term sales they often attract customers driven by discounts and limited-time offers.

-That’s why the most successful ecommerce businesses invest in marketing channels that help them build relationships with their customers.
+That’s why the most successful ecommerce businesses invest in marketing channels that help them build emotional relationships with their customers.
 These channels establish a two-way exchange of value between them and their prospective customers.
-Using these tactics fosters emotional relationships with new shoppers that help you acquire customers that see value in your brand that extends beyond a purchase.
+Using these tactics fosters emotional relationships with new shoppers that help you acquire customers that see value in your brand, extending beyond a purchase.

 Here are the types of channels you need to prioritize in your small business marketing stack.

-Each of these conversational marketing channels make your brand more accessible and, as a result, more human.
-By creating an environment where customers feel they can get to know you, you break down the barrier of being separated by a screen and turn a potentially impersonal encounter into the beginning of a real relationship.
+Conversational marketing channels, like a live chat option, make your brand more human.
+By creating an environment where customers feel they can reach out, you’re breaking down the barrier of being separated by a screen—turning an impersonal encounter into the beginning of a real relationship.

 In fact, these marketing channels significantly increase the likelihood of a higher customer lifetime value.
 Forrester found that customers who engage with brands on live chat before making a purchase spend 10% more per order, with a whopping 40% conversion rate!
 On that same token, other studies have found that customers who engage in conversations are worth 4.5 times more than those that don’t.

 Each of these statistics provide tangible evidence that these relationships and marketing channels are definitely worth investing in.